john-moore-levesque/automated-testing/tests.md

 Per the documentation, `When` statements take specified actions that should cause some state to change.
 - `When we go to "{url}"` - go to the specified url
 - `When we wait` - wait for 5 seconds
-- `When we wait {time} seconds` - wait for the specified number of seconds
+- `When we wait {n} seconds` - wait for the specified number of seconds
 - `When we clear cache` - clear the browser cache
 - `When we click on the link called "{link}"` - click on a link with the displayed text
 - `When we select "{option}" from the dropdown "{dropdown}"` - select the option from the specified dropdown